 Finding a healthy meal that tastes good on the go can be a challenge, especially in areas that are filled with fast food venues.
-Sandwich shops fulfill this need, allowing families, busy working professionals, and people out running errands to access quality, convenient food.
+Sandwich shops fulfill this need, allowing families, working professionals, and people out running errands to access quality, convenient food.
 If you’ve spotted an area that would benefit from a sandwich shop, you might consider opening that shop yourself.
-While many franchise opportunities exist in this space, opening your own shop will give you total control of the business model, its menu, and its marketing.
-If you come up with a unique concept and deliver quality food that’s in-demand, you might be looking at a highly profitable business venture.

 Sandwich shops prepare custom sandwiches and subs as the customer waits.
-These made-to-order products offer convenience, and many stores offer a variety of complimentary products like beverages, chips, salads, desserts, and more.
-Sandwich shops customers a variety of choices of meats, toppings, and breads.
+These made-to-order products offer convenience, and many stores offer a variety of complementary products like beverages, chips, salads, desserts, and more.
+Sandwich shops offer customers a variety of choices of meats, toppings, and breads.

 While many sandwich shops are franchises, there’s also plenty of opportunity for independently owned shops.
 Because these stores are convenient meal options, they’re usually located in high-traffic retail areas.
 Most products are made to be consumed immediately, and these stores see a surge in business around lunch and dinner hours.